-The Irving Police Department Volunteer Program was established in 1992 as a link between citizens and their police department.
-Volunteers learn more about the community's needs and resources while providing valuable assistance to the City’s professional staff.
-Participation in the Volunteer Program enables citizens to be involved in their police department and update career skills with on-the-job training.
+The Irving Police Department's Volunteer Program was established in 1992 as a link between residents and the police department.
+Volunteers learn more about the community's needs and resources while providing valuable assistance to the city’s professional staff.
+Participation in the Volunteer Program enables residents to be involved with the police department and update their career skills with on-the-job training.

 Opportunities through Volunteering

-The volunteer program is open to men and women 21 years of age and older.
-Volunteer opportunities are available for retirees, students, professionals and homemakers.
-Volunteers complete an application, then go through an application screening process, complete the Citizen's Police Academy and sign a standard confidentiality agreement.
-The Citizen's Police Academy is the best way to teach our Volunteers about the different areas of the Department and how to best serve our citizens.
-The class meets one night a week for 3 hours for 11 weeks with one 8-hour Saturday class.
-We hold two courses a year, one in the spring and on in the fall.
+Volunteer opportunities are available for retirees, students, professionals and homemakers and anyone else who is 21 years of age or older.
+Volunteers complete an application, undergo an application screening process, complete the Citizen's Police Academy and sign a standard confidentiality agreement.
+The Citizen's Police Academy is the best way to teach volunteers about the different areas of the department and how to best serve Irving's residents.
+The class meets once a week for three hours over an 11-week period, with one eight-hour class on Saturday.
+Irving Police holds two courses a year, one in the spring and one in the fall.